landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 **Archiving and preservation:** responsible for assuring archiving and storage, preservation and access to data (and associated metadata) long term (e.g. in a repository or managed internally).
 *Responsible Parties:* Rick Rogers will preserve the various meteorological dataset versions, Sam Singer will preserve all of the bird survey data, Patrick Pullman will preserve the water quality data, Barbra Hubble will preserve the identified and de-identified wetlands surveys, Bethany Barnard will preserve the map data.

+Change Barbra to "Barbara"
+Change all file locations to be inside quotations.